openDsh/dash/README.md

 ### Building

-It is assumed you have cloned this repo with all submodules and are in its root directory at the beginning of each build.
+It is assumed you have cloned this repo with all submodules and are in the root directory.

 ```
 mkdir build